 Chicken Parmesan with Linguine

 Oh, and in case I forget to tell you, always taste your food as it cooks.
 Sometimes I forget to do that, and then if it’s lacking something, I suddenly remember, “Oh no, I forgot to taste it.”
 We all need reminders sometimes.

 Serve sauce and chicken over prepared linguine.
-Garnish with freshly grated Parmesan and/or basil, if desired.
-This recipe will serves 4-6 people.
+If desired, garnish with freshly grated Parmesan and/or basil.
+This recipe will serve 4-6 people.

 My wine recommendation for this recipe is a nice Chianti or Pinot Noir.

 See more Italian Dishes Here.
-See more Chicken Recipes Here.
+Browse Chicken Recipes Here.
+View more Pasta Dishes Here.

+Chicken Parmesan with Linguine